Land Titles (Strata) Act

 All mediations are conducted at the Strata Titles Boards office located at URA Centre.

 However, if you are unable to attend the mediation session(s), you may, by way of a letter of authority, authorise a representative in writing to attend the mediation and make decisions on your behalf.
 You may wish to refer to a specimen letter of authorisation under “Resources” if you are authorising a representative with full mandate.

 The official language used for all Stata Titles Boards proceedings is English.

 If you require the services of an interpreter, please bring your own interpreter to assist you in the proceedings.
 Parties are to provide the particulars of their interpreter at least seven (7) working days before the mediation date.

 Conduct and Decorum

 Please check the date and time of the mediation/hearing and arrive ahead of the scheduled time.
 You have to dress appropriately and neatly.
+Visitors in singlets, shorts, slippers or other inappropriate attire will not be permitted to enter the mediation/hearing room.
 During the proceedings, you are required to switch off your mobile devices or switch them to silent mode.
 Video and audio recordings are not permitted.

 WHAT DO I NEED TO BRING